SasidharKosuri/msme-credit-recommendation-logistic-regression/description.md

 - Spam email or Not?
 - Fraudulent transaction or Normal?

-In this scenario,"Will this MSME get credit? → Yes (1) or No (0)"<br>
+In this scenario,**"Will this MSME get credit? → Yes (1) or No (0)"**<br>

 <img width="467" height="289" alt="image" src="https://github.com/user-attachments/assets/b97d6403-bf43-41d5-8396-c18900e9a9c5" /><br>

+## 🏋️ Training the Model
-The next step is training the logistic regression model to arrive at accurate weights, we do this with the help of the train_logistic_regression function.<br>
+- The next step is training the logistic regression model to arrive at accurate weights, we do this with the help of the train_logistic_regression function.<br>
-The inputs for this function are X,y,lr and epochs.<br>
+- The inputs for this function are X,y,lr and epochs.<br>
-lr and epochs are two of the MOST important hyperparameters in gradient descent.
+- lr and epochs are two of the MOST important hyperparameters in gradient descent.

 1. **lr (learning rate)**:
 This controls how big the weight updates are during training.